transdigiware/blockchain/howto/ibp-console-build-network.md

   Because we are building a distributed ledger, the peers and ordering service should be part of separate organizations.
 Therefore, a separate organization is created for the ordering service.
 Among other things, an ordering service orders the blocks of transactions that are sent to the peers to be written to their ledgers and become the blockchain.
 We will create the definition of the `Ordering Service` organization.
 * **Three Certificate Authorities (CAs)**: `Org1 CA, Org2 CA, Ordering Service CA`
   A CA is the node that issues certificates to both the users and the nodes associated with an organization.
 Because it’s a best practice to deploy one CA per organization, we will deploy three CAs in total: one for each peer organization and one for the ordering service organization.
 These CAs will also create the definition of each organization, which is encapsulated by a Membership Service Provider (MSP).
 A TLS CA is automatically deployed together with each organization CA and provides the TLS certificates that are used for communication between nodes.
 For more information, see [Using your TLS CA](/docs/services/blockchain/howto?topic=blockchain-ibp-console-identities#ibp-console-identities-tlsca).
 * **One ordering service:** `Ordering Service`
-  While deployments running on a paid cluster have the option to deploy either a one node ordering service or a crash fault tolerant five node ordering service, free clusters only have the option of running a single node.
-The five node ordering service uses an implementation of the Raft protocol (for more information about Raft, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#raft){: external} and is the deployment option this tutorial will feature.
+  While deployments running on a paid cluster have the option to deploy either a single node ordering service or a crash fault tolerant five node ordering service, free clusters only have the option of running a single node.
+The crash fault tolerant five node ordering service uses an implementation of the Raft protocol (for more information about Raft, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#raft){: external} .
 This ordering service will add peer organizations to its "consortium", which is the list of peer organizations that can create channels.
+Currently, only one ordering service organization per ordering service is supported, regardless of the number of ordering nodes associated with that organization.
+This ordering service will add peer organizations to its "consortium", which is the list of peer organizations that can create and join channels.
+If you want to create a channel that has organizations deployed in different clusters, which is how most production networks will be structured, the ordering service admin will need to import a peer organization that has been deployed in another console into their console.
+This allows the peer organization to join the channel that is hosted on that ordering service.
 * **Two peers:** `Peer Org1` and `Peer Org2`
   The ledger, `Ledger x` in the illustration above, is maintained by distributed peers.
 These peers are deployed using [Couch DB](https://hyperledger-fabric.readthedocs.io/en/release-1.4/couchdb_as_state_database.html){: external}) as the state database in a separate container associated with the peer.
 This database holds the current value of all "state" (as represented by key-value pairs).
 For example, saying that `Org1` (a value) is the current owner of a bank asset (the key).
 The blockchain, the list of transactions, is stored locally on the peer.
 * **One channel**: `channel1`